-Open NetSim and click Examples > LTE-and-LTE-A > LTE-Handover as shown in below screenshot Figure 4-5.
+Open NetSim and Select Examples > LTE and LTE-A > LTE Handover then click on the tile in the middle panel to load the example as shown in below screenshot Figure 4-5.

-Figure 4-5: Featured Example list

-The following network diagram illustrates what the NetSim UI displays when you open the example configuration file as shown Figure 4-6.
+Figure 4-5: List of scenarios for the example of LTE Handover The following network diagram illustrates what the NetSim UI displays when you open the example configuration file as shown Figure 4-6.

-Figure 4-6: Scenario for Studying LTE-Handover
+Figure 4-6: Network set up for studying the LTE-Handover